ITU-BDSA2024-GROUP18/Chirp/docs/report.md

 ## Build, test, release, and deployment
 <!Illustrate with a UML activity diagram how your Chirp! applications are build, tested, released, and deployed.
 That is, illustrate the flow of activities in your respective GitHub Actions workflows.
+Describe the illustration briefly, i.e., how your application is built, tested, released, and deployed.>

 [UML activity diagram here]